 The BBC have raised the issue of self-diagnosis in neurodivergent conditions such as ADHD, Autism, Tic Disorders and Dyslexia.
 Their report suggests that self-diagnosis is mushrooming, thanks to a plethora of information flooding social media.
 People with lived experience are sharing their journeys, and developing large followings, which is raising awareness to heights never seen before.

 We have two difficulties here.
-The first is that not all the content is accurate, and so some people may think they have a condition that the don’t have.
-The responsible accounts have support from professionals to ensure they don’t spread misinformation, but there’s no way of checking which accounts do this and which do not.
+The first is that not all the content is accurate, and so some people may think they have a condition that the do not have.
+The responsible accounts have support from professionals to ensure they do not spread misinformation, but there is no way of checking which accounts do this and which do not.
 The second difficulty is that the UK is not set up to deal with the large numbers of people coming forward for assessment.
 Employers can play a key role in facilitating this problem, so here’s what you need to know.